 The most important thing to note, especially during the summer, is that the animals will be most active when it’s not hot.
 Try to visit attractions earlier in the morning or later in the afternoon, avoiding right at midday.

-For example, I would head to Walkabout Australia — where you walk into the kangaroo enclosure, and nothing is separating them from you (highly recommend) — at opening or around 4 p.m.
+For example, I would head to Walkabout Australia — where you walk into the kangaroo enclosure, and nothing separates them from you (highly recommend) — at opening or around 4 p.m.

 Also, keep in mind that while it’s less hilly than the San Diego Zoo, you’ll still be doing quite a bit of walking if you want to see the whole park.
 These are big animals in big exhibits, so it takes longer to walk from one to the next.